danielcyrus/oct-layer-segmentation/README.md

 <H1>Automated OCT layer segmentation</H1>

 This work is based on the paper <a href="">link</a><br>
-The code and database will be provided soon right after paper publishment
+The code and database will be provided right after paper publishment